deltaDAO/pontus-x-docs/docs/Community/Introduction.md

 ---

 # Introduction to the Pontus-X ecosystem and Pontus-X Network (GEN-X)
-This document serves as an introdcution to the Pontus-X ecosystem for [Gaia-X](https://gaia-x.eu/) and Pontus-X network (GENX).
+This document serves as an introdcution to the Pontus-X ecosystem for [Gaia-X](https://gaia-x.eu/) and Pontus-X network (GEN-X).

 ## What is the Pontus-X ecosystem for Gaia-X?